Parth/broken-links/README.md

 # broken-links

+`broken-links` will

-`broken-links` will take the output of `git ls-files` search all the files mentioned for anything that looks like a link, and perform a `get` request to see if the link is still valid.
+1. Take the output of `git ls-files`
+2. Search all the files mentioned for anything that looks like a link
+3. Perform a `get` request and print out the status code

 ## Build from source: